swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 * The name of the feature has been changed from "property delegates" to "property wrappers" to better communicate how they work and avoid the existing uses of the term "delegate" in the Apple developer community
 * When a property wrapper type has a no-parameter `init()`, properties that use that wrapper type will be implicitly initialized via `init()`.
+* Support for property wrapper composition has been added, using a "nesting" model.

 ## Acknowledgments